Hives/makers-notes/week-1/README.md

 - Pair using the driver-navigator style
 - Follow an effective debugging process
 - Describe some basic OO principles like encapsulation, SRP
-  - Alice says we'll be doing a lot of this in Week 2, so less important for Week 1ls
+  - Alice says we'll be doing a lot of this in Week 2, so less important for Week 1

 ### Test drive a simple program

 We test-drove the Boris Bikes project all week.
 I paired with ["Kim", "Matt Thompson", "James Palmer", pair4]

+I went through the TDD practical exercise <https://diode.makersacademy.com/students/Hives/projects/4492>
+Here are my notes: <https://github.com/Hives/skills-workshops/blob/master/practicals/test_driving.md>
+Complete this, and seek feedback from a coach.

+What goals did I achieve from this?

 ### Pair using the driver navigator style